(OR, WHY CLIMATE COMMUNICATING FAILS)

 But we have another powerful tool at our disposal: fiction.

 Because here’s another fascinating thing: stories don’t have to be real to feel real.
-We cry when a character dies in a movie although we know it never happened.
+We cry when a character dies in a movie or a book, although we know it never actually happened.

-Fiction lets us imagine the warmer world that is coming.
+Applied to climate, fiction lets us imagine the warmer world that lies in store for us.
 It allows us to tell the human story of living in a world falling apart, fighting over food and water, a world of riots and refugees, cities abandoned to the sea.
 Fiction allows us to put people into such a world; people with names, hopes and fears.
 People like us.
 It helps us care about the future, by helping us imagine it.

 And finally… positive visions matter too